 In statistics on labour cost, an employee whose working hours are specified in the collective agreement for government employees or the collective agreement, or the regular working time of the unit in question, is defined as working full-time.

 First-year students do not yet have data on credits, so they are regarded as full-time students in the academic year concerned.
-Due to the nature of studies, data on the credits of students completing higher university degrees (licentiate, doctorate, medical specialist, veterinary specialist, dental specialist and students completing further polytechnic degrees) are not descriptive of full-timeness of studies.
+Due to the nature of studies, data on the credits of students completing higher university degrees (licentiate, doctorate, medical specialist, veterinary specialist, dental specialist and students completing further university og applied sciences degrees) are not descriptive of full-timeness of studies.
 In computerised calculation of numbers of full-time and part-time students, all students studying for higher tertiary degrees are classified as part-time students.